cjackie/DuduShopping/README.md

 - Write responsible, clean, and readable code.

 ### Documentation
-Document as much as possible for feature developers to pick up.
+Document as much as possible for future developers to pick up.
 Write javadoc and comments to indicate usage/intention when needed.
 For higher level concept, write state diagrams and technical document, which must be in the wiki.